Autumn Statement 2023: Government Announces Merger of R&D Tax Schemes

 +8%

-As we can see, loss-making, non-R&D-intensive SMEs will be worse affected by this merger.
 Between April 2023 and 2024, small, unprofitable businesses stand to lose 51% of their R&D Tax funding, with relief rates plummeting from 33% to 16.2%.

 This will be a difficult pill to swallow for loss-making SMEs, which are least able to self-finance development work and are most vulnerable to economic hardship.

 Conversely, non R&D-intensive SMEs breaking even will see their R&D Tax Relief almost double.
-This corrects a strange aspect of the SME scheme, where companies were effectively punished for breaking even by being given less funding.
+This corrects a strange facet of the SME scheme, where companies were effectively punished for breaking even by being given less funding.
 We called this peculiar situation ‘the valley of death’.

 PAYE Cap carried over from SME R&D Tax Relief